Haggle1996/RevolutionPack/content/article/rev2changes.md

 Limonite | Use a shovel!
 Generally at sea-level and a bit lower.
 More common in rivers and areas that spawn clay or sand.
 Copper | Groups of long narrow veins found about one third of the way down to bedrock.
 Especially common in jungles.
 Tin | Groups of long narrow veins found about halfway down to bedrock.
 More frequent in flat grassy plains.
 Uranium & Pitchblende | Isolated veins found about two thirds of the way down to bedrock and only sparsely filled with ore.
-Unusually common in devestated wastelands.
+Unusually common in devastated wastelands.
 Lead | Groups of long narrow veins found about one third of the way down to bedrock.
 Especially common in jungles.
 Silver | Isolated veins found about two thirds of the way down to bedrock.
 Unusually common in mountains.
 Nickel | Groups of long narrow veins found near bedrock.
 Especially common in swamps.